study-ORCATech-cloud/learn-and-earn-fork/README.md

-# ORCATech Learning Platform 🚀
+# LabDojo Learning Platform 🚀

 > **A modern, interactive learning platform for mastering technology skills through structured learning paths and hands-on resources.**

-## 🎯 What is ORCATech?
+## 🎯 What is LabDojo?

-ORCATech is a comprehensive learning platform designed to help students and professionals master cutting-edge technology skills.
-Whether you're a beginner starting your tech journey or an experienced developer looking to expand your skillset, ORCATech provides structured learning paths with curated resources, labs, and tutorials.
+LabDojo is a comprehensive learning platform designed to help students and professionals master cutting-edge technology skills.
+Whether you're a beginner starting your tech journey or an experienced developer looking to expand your skillset, LabDojo provides structured learning paths with curated resources, labs, and tutorials.

 ## ✨ Features